johnkou97/johnkou97.github.io/_projects/astronomical.md

 <div class="caption">
     The gradients of the 1 solar mass star (left) and the 2 solar mass star (right) as a function of the radius of the star.
 Each plot contains two panels, one for the pre-main sequence phase and one for the main sequence phase.
 Each time we plot the adiabatic and the radiative gradients.
 When the adiabatic gradient is larger than the radiative gradient, the star is convective, which is shown by the grey area in the plot.
 </div>

+This project was a great opportunity to learn about the physical processes that drive the evolution of stars and to understand the different regions that stars go through as they evolve.
+The MESA code is a powerful tool that allows us to simulate the evolution of stars and to study the physical processes that drive their evolution.
+For the code as well as instructions on how to run it, please visit the [GitHub repository](https://github.com/johnkou97/stellar_evolution) or you can check the final report [here](assets/pdf/stellar_evolution.pdf).

 ## Exoplanets